 Curl’s recent singles, as well as a forthcoming compilation on cassette and vinyl, aim to document the artists that have presented and performed at Curl’s open and inclusive events in South and East London.
-The compilation will be available on cassette at Park Nights.
+The compilation was available on cassette at Park Nights.
 Among those that are also featured on this compilation are Tirzah, Kwake Bass, Suitman Jungle, TØNE, Raisa K, Klein and many more.

 Curl is a community of tight-knit friends native to or living in South East London, focused on performing, selecting and releasing music and art.
 Their goal is to bring, to a wide audience, interdisciplinary practices in music that don’t fit with normalised expectations.
 This involves crossing the lines between club space and live performance.
 Their upcoming show formulated especially for the Serpentine Pavilion aims to extend this open-ness.
 Their community is led by musicians Coby Sey, Micachu, and emcee Brother May.
 They have been putting on events, usually on Sunday evenings at Rye Wax in Peckham and The Yard in Hackney Wick since 2016.
 Their events recall numerous amount of years playing and performing music at house-parties and concerts, and involve the many musicians who have contributed to the British progressive and post-genre community that is represented by artists like The xx, Kate Tempest, Kwes, Micachu & the Shapes, Farai and many more.